xpepermint/smtp-client/README.md

 **SMTPClient.prototype.getDataSizeLimit()**:Integer;

 > Returns the email size limit in bytes.
 The value is retrieved from the SMTP server extensions when the `ehlo` command is executed.
-If that value is not available then the class `dataSizeLimit` option is returned.

 **SMTPClient.prototype.greet({hostname, timeout})**:Promise;